maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 1. Aquinas, T. (1274). *Summa Theologiae*.
 2. Boyd, R. (1988).
 "How to Be a Moral Realist."
 In *Essays on Moral Realism*, ed.
 G. Sayre-McCord.
 Ithaca: Cornell University Press.
-3. Lanceund, M. (2026a). *Uncertainty Subsumption: The Production, Locking, and Release of Certainty* (Version 2.0).
+3. Zhong, Shanzhen.
+(2026a). *Uncertainty Subsumption: The Production, Locking, and Release of Certainty* (Version 2.0).
 Equal System Repository.
-4. Lanceund, M. (2026b). *On the Limits of Meaning: A Verificationist Framework* (Version 3.0).
+4. Zhong, Shanzhen.
+(2026b). *On the Limits of Meaning: A Verificationist Framework* (Version 3.0).
 Equal System Repository.
 5. Moore, G. E. (1903). *Principia Ethica*.
 Cambridge: Cambridge University Press.
 6. Wittgenstein, L. (1921). *Tractatus Logico-Philosophicus*.
 London: Routledge.